junwchoi85/car_rental_microservices/README.md

 # Car Rental Microservice Backend

 ## Project Description
-A Spring Boot-based microservice architecture for managing a car rental application backend.
-This system is designed to be scalable, secure, and efficient, supporting real-time booking, user management, and branch location services.
+This project is a Spring Boot based microservice for managing a car rental application backend, developed as part of the MSE800 Software Engineering course at Yoobee College. his system is designed to be scalable, secure, and efficient, supporting real-time booking, user management, and branch location services.

 ## Architecture